-Intuitively, we need to perform Bayesian inference on a time-evolving NN.
-However, even computing the posterior over the weights of a single NN is a complex task and it is generally intractable.
-Monte Carlo sampling techniques, such as particle filtering, provide a way to approximate an evolving posterior, however, they suffer from the curse of dimensionality \citep{rebeschini2015can} and high computational cost \citep{rimella2019exploiting}.
-The rich literature on variational Bayes \citep{blei2017variational} and its success on Bayesian inference for NN \citep{graves2011practical,kingma2013auto,blundell2015weight} have motivated us to use this technique in HMNNs.
-In particular, the resulting procedure ends up being a sequential counterpart of the algorithm Bayes by Backprop proposed by \cite{blundell2015weight}.
-As for \cite{blundell2015weight} a pivotal role is played by the reparameterization trick \citep{kingma2013auto}, which generates unbiased estimates of the considered gradient.
-Online learning makes HMNNs appealing, indeed the posterior over the weights at time $t$ can be easily updated once new observations are available without retraining it from scratch.
-This can find applications not only on time series analysis and forecasting but also on streaming data.
+Hidden Markov models (HMMs) are an efficient statistical tool for identifying patterns in dynamic datasets, with applications ranging from speech recognition \citep{rabiner1986introduction} to computational biology \citep{krogh2001predicting}.
+Neural networks (NNs) are currently the most popular models in machine learning and artificial intelligence, demonstrating outstanding performance across several fields.
+In this paper, we propose a novel hybrid model called \emph{Hidden Markov Neural Networks} (HMNNs), which combines Factorial Hidden Markov Models \citep{Ghahramani1997} and neural networks.

-\paragraph{Contributions} We introduce a novel evolving in time Bayesian neural network where the posterior over the weights is estimated sequentially through variational Bayes with an evolving prior.
-We use a variational approximation that induces a regularization that resembles DropConnect \citep{wan2013regularization} and variational DropOut \citep{kingma2015variational} and we reformulate the reparameterization trick according to it.
-Our method is tested on the MNIST dataset, dynamic classification and time series forecasting, and it appears to perform better than multiple baselines.
+Intuitively, we aim to perform Bayesian inference on a time-evolving NN.
+However, computing the posterior distribution over the weights of even a static NN is a complex and generally intractable task.
+The extensive literature on variational Bayes \citep{blei2017variational} and its success in Bayesian inference for NNs \citep{graves2011practical,kingma2013auto,blundell2015weight} has motivated us to adopt this technique in HMNNs.
+In particular, the resulting procedure becomes the sequential counterpart of the Bayes by Backprop algorithm proposed by \cite{blundell2015weight}.
+As in \cite{blundell2015weight}, the reparameterization trick \citep{kingma2013auto} plays a pivotal role in generating unbiased and low-variance estimates of the gradient.